jaitone/CV/README.md

 # <h1 align="center"> Who I am </h1>

-In 2019 I have made the decision to hang my apron and change my life by looking into learning how to code.
+In early 2019 I have made the decision to hang my apron and change my life by looking into learning how to code.
 At the time, I did not even know about the existence of ‘GitHub’ and five months later, here I am, a full stack junior developer (in the making).
 For years I have had a strong interest in technology, its components and the way in which different parts work together.
 This has spurred an interest in coding, as I sought to understand the work behind the scenes, how to find the source of a problem and fix it in a methodological way.
 As a Makers graduate, I am seeking an opportunity to begin an exciting career while furthering my knowledge of coding.

 ## <h2 align="center"><a name="skills">Skills</a></h2>